donnievawter/insightpipe/README.md

 ---

+---

 ## 🧠 Command-Line Execution

-Starting in `v1.4`, InsightPipe supports runtime overrides via command-line flags, making it easy to launch multiple instances, test alternative configs, or integrate with shell workflows.
+Starting in `v1.4`, InsightPipe supports runtime overrides via command-line flags.
+This enables both developer orchestration and simplified one-shot runs for non-technical users.

+### 🔄 Default Behavior

+InsightPipe defaults to **batch mode**: it scans the contents of `watch_dir` once, applies tagging and keywording, then exits.

+To enable continuous watching, use the `--watch` flag or set `"watch": true` in your `config.yaml`.

+---

 ### 🔧 Available Flags